bbajcetic/SubmarineWars/README.md

 # Submarine Wars

-- A game developed for the Android platform
+- A Minesweeper inspired game developed for the Android platform
-- CMPT 276 Project